gawe0925/shift/README.md

 ⚙️ AWS: Backend deployed successfully; frontend integration in progress

-🎯 Goal: Connect both ends and achieve full-stack integration within this week
+🎯 Goal: Complete React frontend connection to AWS backend this week

-🔗 A live demo link will be added once the AWS frontend is fully connected.
+🔗 A live demo link will be added once the AWS frontend integration is complete.

 Tech Stack
 Category	Technology
+Frontend	React (AI-assisted development)
-Backend	Python (Django)
+Backend	Python (Django REST Framework)
-Database	SQLite (configurable to PostgreSQL / MySQL) Frontend	HTML, CSS, Django Template (frontend framework in development) Deployment	Render, AWS EC2 / S3 / Elastic Beanstalk
+Database	SQLite (configurable to PostgreSQL / MySQL) Deployment	Render, AWS EC2 / S3

-Testing
-Currently, there are no automated tests implemented.
-Future updates may include unit and integration tests using Django’s built-in framework.
+Others	Git, GitHub, Python Virtual Environment

 Purpose
 I currently work at a pharmacy, where the manager still manually creates shift schedules using Excel.
-I realized there should be a faster and more automated solution — so I built Shift to address that pain point.
+I realized there should be a faster and more automated solution — so I built Shift to address that real-world pain point.

-Although there are already many existing scheduling apps available, I wanted to develop my own version to both solve a real problem and strengthen my skills by building a complete side project from scratch.
+Although there are many existing scheduling apps, I wanted to create my own version from scratch, both to solve a real problem and to gain experience in full-stack and cloud deployment.
+The React frontend was generated and iteratively refined with AI assistance, allowing me to explore how AI can accelerate modern web development.